delta-reporter/delta-core/README.md

 This command runs the scripts located in `migrations/versions/` in order to apply the changes on the database

-if for any reason you want to restore the schema to a previous state, use `python manage.py db downgrade`
+If for any reason you want to restore the schema to a previous state, use `python manage.py db downgrade`

-Then, to load default values, start the Core Service and send a POST request to this endpoint

-`/initial_setup`

-If you got

-`
-{
-  "message": "Database initialized successfully"
-}
-`

-Then the tables `ProjectStatus, LaunchStatus, TestSuiteStatus, TestType, TestRunStatus, TestStatus, TestResolution` are gonna have values on them
+Thats it!
+We really hope that you enjoy using Delta Reporter

+Please feel free to create issues, PRs, or send us an email at deltareporterone@gmail.com